yan-khonski-it/cv-yan-khonski/README.md

 Internally moved to Wrike after Citrix restructuring at the end of 2021.

 Reduced the number of queries on the database by 10 %, while our DAU grew by 2 % during Q1 2022.
-Analyzed most frequently executed queries, added caches, found and got removed unnecessary functionality with extra load, and changed the logic to reduce the number of calls.
+Analyzed most frequently executed queries, added caches (distributed, local, layered), found and got removed unnecessary functionality with extra load, and changed the logic to reduce the number of calls.